 MC has had a presence in the United States since 1954, when Mitsubishi International Corporation (MIC) was incorporated as a wholly-owned subsidiary of MC.
 In 2012, MCA was established as the US holding company for MIC and other MC Group companies in North America.
-MCA is a global integrated business enterprise with 10 business groups that operate across virtually every industry.
-These include natural gas, industrial materials, chemicals, mineral resources, industrial infrastructure, automotive & mobility, food industry, consumer industry, next-generation energy, power business, and urban development.
+MCA is a global integrated business enterprise with 8 business groups that operate across virtually every industry.
+These include environmental energy, materials solution, mineral resources, urban development and infrastructure, mobility, food industry, smart life creation, and power solution.
 Through its various business groups and subsidiaries, MCA engages in strategic investment and global trading of industrial and consumer products.
 MCA manages investments, provides funds to MC group companies in North America in need of cash by funding via borrowings from third-party financial institutions, and provides services to MC group companies in North America.